dmxt/dmxt-blog/content/blog/implement-disqus-to-gatsby/index.md

 />
 ```

-Change `shortname` to your selected name on official Disqus, in my example
+Change `website-name` from "Website Name:" field when configurirng the official Disqus, in my example

 ```react
   shortname="dmxt-blog"